paper-clips/night-time/README.md

 Details: <br>
 - Art made using Aseprite (in Aseprite Files and Sprites folders) <br>
 - Video game made using Unity <br>
-- Sound effects and music used from pixabay (in Sounds folder + credits in Scripts) <br>
+- Sound effects and music used from pixabay (in Sounds folder) <br>

 Features: <br>
 - Drawers opening and closing when clicking on them, also includes sound effects <br>